kalliste/seL4-c89/C89-PROJECT.md

 helpers.
 Dropping the trailing comma from the DMAR enumerator list and hoisting the LAPIC frequency measurement temporaries satisfy the C90 rules in `acpi.c` and `hardware.c`, allowing the replay build to reach the next blocker.
-The strict configuration now stops in `intel-vtd_wrapper.c`, where the generated wrapper collapses to an empty translation unit and triggers the pedantic diagnostic that C90 forbids empty files.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86